Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 Specialized mass email services are apps specifically designed for high-volume senders, often including cold emailers.
 Earlier in this guide, we covered some of the platform that work with Gmail.

 There are lots of mass email platforms out there, filling different needs and niches for different emailers.

 - Standalone email marketing platforms.
 Platforms like Mailchimp, ActiveCampaign, Aweber, Constant Contact, and many, many others have their own apps where you do everything from email design and email composition to sending and tracking those emails.

 - Email platforms inside Gmail.
 As we covered earlier in the guide, there are mass email services that live inside Gmail courtesy of a Chrome extension.
 Those include GMass, Yesware, and Gmelius.

-- eCommerce email marketing platforms.
-Platforms like Klaviyo are designed specifically for eCommerce stores, will integrate directly with stores on platforms like Shopify and WooCommerce, and offer built-in flows like abandoned cart email sequences, order thank you messages and more.
+- eCommerce email platforms.
+Platforms like Klaviyo are designed specifically for eCommerce stores, will integrate directly with stores on platforms like Shopify and WooCommerce, and offer built-in flows like abandoned cart email sequences, order thank you messages, and more.

 - Newsletter services.
 Platforms like Substack and Revue allow writers to create, distribute, and monetize their emails.

 - CRM platforms.
 Many CRM platforms have built-in email features, like Salesforce, Hubspot, and others.